Jixiee/CompilerConstruction/README.md

 # Compiler Construction Repository
 Welcome to the Compiler Design Lab File repository!
-This repository contains the source code and documentation for a compiler construction lab record.
+This repository contains the code snippets for a compiler construction lab record.

 ## Table of Contents
 - Introduction